-The first step in setting up a successful business is choosing the proper legal form that your new business will take.
-For business composed of licensed professionals — doctors, lawyers, accountants, engineers — the choice of business form can be complicated by state laws that may impose various restrictions on these professional entities.
+The first step in setting up a successful corporate or small business is choosing the proper legal form that your new business will take.
+For businesses composed of licensed professionals — such as doctors, lawyers, accountants, engineers — the choice of business form can be complicated by state laws, income tax, personal tax and business incomes that may impose various restrictions on these professional entities.

 The Importance of Choosing the Proper Entity